Grésaley railway station

 Grésaley railway station (Halte du Grésaley) is a railway station in the municipality of Échallens, in the Swiss canton of Vaud.
 It is located on the Lausanne–Bercher line of the Chemin de fer Lausanne-Échallens-Bercher (LEB).
+The station opened in 1977, and has a single track and platform.

 Services

 As of the December 2023 timetable change the following services stop at Grésaley: